BrianJVarley/Angular-JumpStart/README.md

 ```

-> Preventing CoreModules (Singletons / Single Use Components) from being reimported outside of `AppModule`.
+> Example:  Preventing CoreModules (Singletons / Single Use Components) from being reimported outside of `AppModule`.
 > For example you don't want to re-import a root level toast component or logger service twice in the same app.

 ```JavaScript